tx0c/svelte-site/routes/blog/matters-lab-announces-zusocial-hacker-house.md

 To address these pressing queries, this hacker house will foster discussions, bringing together pioneers, practitioners, and researchers from diverse thought spectrums to share insights and challenge norms.
 Additionally, we are opening the doors to 20 resident developers, providing complimentary housing and workspace to facilitate team formation and active participation in discussions and hackathons. **Learn more at [hackerhouse.social](https://hackerhouse.social).**

 Matters Lab is proud to present a series of expert-curated panel discussions as part of the upcoming ZuSocial Hacker House event.
-Esteemed speakers such as Vitalik Buterin, alongside representatives from significant non-blockchain projects like Nostr, Radical x Change will address pressing questions in the decentralized space.
-Topics will encompass a blend of discussions, workshops, and interactive sessions, focusing on various aspects of decentralization, from on-chain identity systems to advanced protocols.
+Esteemed speakers such as Vitalik Buterin, alongside representatives from significant non-blockchain centric projects like XMTP, Farcaster, and foundations such as RadicalXChange will address pressing questions in the decentralized space.

 ### ZuSocial Highlights

 * A 14-day immersive hacker house experience. **November 5th-19th, Istanbul Turkey.**
 * One day dedicated to the ZuConnect DeSocial track with multiple panel discussions, workshops, and lightning talks.

-* A grand demo day showcasing 4 distinctive tracks of development.
+* A demo day showcasing 4 distinctive tracks of development: On-Chain Identity and Reputation, Users and Markets for Decentralized Social, Autonomous Social, All About Social Graph.

-* 4 Open Talks, 5 Round Tables.
-Curated panel discussions with topics like "*Consensus in Decentralized Social Networks*" and "*Pattern Language for Online Communities.*"
+* Numerous talks, unconferences, and wisdom-filled moments of serendipity

-* Esteemed speakers including Ethereum's co-founder, Vitalik Buterin, Rabble from nos.social,  Radical x Change Matt Prewitt, Founder of GitCoin Kevin Owocki.
+* Esteemed speakers including Ethereum’s co-founder, Vitalik Buterin, RadicalXChange Matt Prewitt, Founder of GitCoin Kevin Owocki.
 More luminaries from the decentralized world are joining the line up.
-For the latest details, please visit : [https://hackerhouse.social/](https://hackerhouse.social/.)
+For the latest details, please visit : [https://hackerhouse.social/](https://hackerhouse.social/)
 * **Apply Now**: Limited seats available!
 Only 20 spots are open for the hacker house until full.
 Interested participants can apply at [https://hackerhouse.social/](https://hackerhouse.social/.).
 Follow [@Mattersw3b](https://twitter.com/Mattersw3b) to get the latest updates on ZuSocial Hacker House.

 ### Co-organizers of ZuSocial Hacker House: